Southern Oregon Raiders: Raider Stadium

 Raider Stadium was built in 1983 and cost $1.55 million and is the home venue for Southern Oregon's American football and track and field teams.
 The stadium seats 4,000 with a covered grandstand on the west side of the field and risers on the east side.
 The field at the stadium, named Fuller Field after John Fuller, has been the home field of the Raiders' football team since 1955.
 In 1999 the Meyer Fitness Center, which lies under the grandstand, was renovated to include a second floor, effectively doubling the floor space available for use.

 McNeal Pavilion

 Completed in 1957, McNeal Pavilion played host to both men's and women's basketball, women's volleyball and wrestling.
 The first of two changes to McNeal occurred in 1990 when the seating in the main arena was doubled to 1,400 during a complete building renovation.
 The second change happened during the 1998–99 season and involved resurfacing the gym floor and installing 550 new seat-backs for the seats on the east side of the gym.
 McNeal Pavilion also included a swimming pool, racquetball courts, a rock climbing gym, and training rooms.
 McNeal was torn down in 2016.

+Lithia Motors Pavilion

+Completed in 2018, the Lithia Motors Pavilion is in the same building as the Student Recreation Center.
+The Bob Rheim Arena in the pavilion is home to basketball, volleyball, and wrestling.